There are SOO many things to do in Lisbon.

 While it might sound like we’re writing a hyperbolic love song, we promise we aren’t exaggerating.
 Lisbon charmed our pants off.
 And if you like historic cities that have done a remarkable job of preserving their past you’ll feel exactly as we did.
 Doubly so if you enjoy wandering down vibrant streets, enjoying good weather nearly all year round, and friendly-as-all-heck locals.

 Lisbon offers all of the above, in droves.
+Did we mention it’s also one of the best cities in Europe for expats?

 When first arriving in Lisbon it is a good idea to look over a couple of maps of the center and try to get a basic feel for what can be a slightly confusing city to navigate.
 It took us a few days to get oriented properly but once we did we loved exploring all the little nooks and crannies that make Lisbon the great city that it is.

 We have prepared a pretty basic list of Lisbon’s attractions that we think should be visited and explored by travelers of all ages and budget restrictions.
-Beneath that section we have included some tips on how to save money when visiting Lisbon, some of the best and cheapest places to stay, and tips for visiting Lisbon as a vegan.
+Beneath that section, we have included some tips on how to save money when visiting Lisbon, some of the best and cheapest places to stay, and tips for visiting Lisbon as a vegan.
 We hope you find our Lisbon travel guide useful during your time in this gem of a city.

 As always we urge you guys to shop local, get off the beaten path when possible, and explore beyond the boundaries of your maps.
 Happy travels!